-2 Information about the policy for identification and assessment of students with SEND
+6 Information about the policy for identification and assessment of students with SEND

 At Sydenham School we adopt a graduated approach to supporting students with SEND.
-We review the academic progress of students at each track point throughout the year; where progress is not sufficient, even if special educational needs have not been identified, we put in place extra support to enable the student/s to catch up.
+We review the academic progress of students at each track point throughout the year; where progress is not sufficient, even if special educational needs have not been identified, we will enable the student/s to catch up.
 This is delivered via high quality teaching, differentiated for individual students, in the first instance.
-After each reporting track period, the subject leader will discuss the progress of students who are not achieving their targets and interventions will be put into place and monitored.
-These interventions can include differentiated work, Specialist Reading Support, Mentoring, Study Support, Homework or study clubs and revision skills sessions.
+After each reporting track period, the subject leader will discuss the progress of students who are not achieving their targets and interventions will be initiated and monitored.
+These interventions can include differentiated work, specialist literacy or numeracy support, speech language and communication needs intervention, social and emotional group work, mentoring, study support, homework or study clubs and revision skills sessions.
+We may also screen some students to rule out specific needs.
+Screeners are not diagnostic; a diagnosis requires external professional formal assessment.